YouChange/3D-TC2/README.md

 ```

 #### 3. Attack the dataset
- -Attack LiDAR scenes in `./data/nuscenes/mini/sweeps/` and customize your own poisoned LiDAR dataset via any data injection attack methods.
+ - Attack LiDAR scenes in `./data/nuscenes/mini/sweeps/` and customize your own poisoned LiDAR dataset via any data injection attack methods.

- -In our paper, we performed **single-frame injection attack** and assumed historical scenes are not poisoned.
+ - In our paper, we performed **single-frame injection attack** and assumed historical scenes are not poisoned.
 To do that, you can randomly pick some scenes from our [Temporally Attacked Dataset](https://drive.google.com/file/d/1R_VdxMoTULiSSARxmlmkhPIk0CsFTiwQ/view?usp=sharing).

- -Then replace corresponding benign LiDAR scenes in `./data/nuscenes/mini/sweeps/` .
+ - Then replace corresponding benign LiDAR scenes in `./data/nuscenes/mini/sweeps/` .

- -Note: If you want to replicate our results, please make sure only the scene at the current timestamp is poisoned and relatively historical scenes(past 20 scenes) are benign.
+ - Note: If you want to replicate our results, please make sure only the scene at the current timestamp is poisoned and relatively historical scenes(past 20 scenes) are benign.

 #### 4. Object detection
- -Please feed your poisoned dataset to any kind of 3D object detector and get predictions.
+ - Please feed your poisoned dataset to any kind of 3D object detector and get predictions.

- -Our detection results after running [OpenPCDet](https://github.com/open-mmlab/OpenPCDet.git) can be found in `./detection` folder.
+ - Our detection results after running [OpenPCDet](https://github.com/open-mmlab/OpenPCDet.git) can be found in `./detection` folder.

 #### 5. Motion prediction
--Download MotionNet pretrained model [here](https://drive.google.com/file/d/1I8WGPuoYeVwUPSPiCrY45IZvdRP2i2Jz/view?usp=sharing).
+ - Download MotionNet pretrained model [here](https://drive.google.com/file/d/1I8WGPuoYeVwUPSPiCrY45IZvdRP2i2Jz/view?usp=sharing).
 For further details, please refer to the official website of [MotionNet](https://github.com/pxiangwu/MotionNet).

--Our preliminary implementation of a 3D-TC2 prototype uses pretrained MotionNet to detect anomalies:
+ - Our preliminary implementation of a 3D-TC2 prototype uses pretrained MotionNet to detect anomalies:
 ```
 python TC2.py --data ./data/nuscenes/mini/ --version v1.0-mini --modelpath model.pth --net MotionNet --savepath log
 ```